Pranjani

 Pranjani is a village in the municipality of Gornji Milanovac, Serbia.
 In 1944, Pranjani was the site of Operation Halyard.

+The village was active in the Serbian Revolution, being organized into the knežina (administrative unit) of Brusnica (Takovo) during the First Serbian Uprising (1804–13).
+Among notable local revolutionaries were Blagoje, Todor Jeremić and Nika Milosavljević.

 In 2019, a small wooden guest house was transfer by truck to a new location, in the churchyard, where it is planned to be reconstructed as part of traditional folk architecture.
 This was a big event for the local inhabitants, especially for the youngest.
 During 2020, the wooden church and a small guest house were reconstructed and conserved.